monolayer/monorepo/docs/guide/schema-definition/extensions.md

 :::

-When `monolayer` generates migrations, extensions will be added, kept, or removed according to what's defined in the `extensions` property and what the database currently has installed:
+When `monolayer-pg` generates migrations, extensions will be added, kept, or removed according to what's defined in the `extensions` property and what the database currently has installed:

 | Extension   | When                                                    |
 | :---------: | :------------------------------------------------------ |